nhu-mai-101/VentureLend/README.md

 A lending marketplace that connects consumers who seek to borrow money, with investors who are willing to buy or invest in loans.
 Users can be both a borrower and an investor.

-## Project Requirements

-**Use a modern JS Library/Framework**
-- React.JS

-**Application that can be interacted with in a minimum of three ways by the user**
-- User can sign up/log in, apply for a loan, and invest in a loan

-**Use a specified architectural pattern**
-- MVC

-**Integration of a backend service with CRUD operations**
-- The backend is run on an Express server written in Node.js with GET/POST/PUT routes

-**Integration with a 3rd party RESTful Application**
-- Firebase Authentication API

-**Use at least 5 UI components from the Material UI Library**
-- Alert
-- AppBar
-- Button
-- Card
-- DataGrid
-- Icons
-- Modal
-- Select
-- TextField

-**An example of a reusable component**
-- The LoanList component is a reusable component in the user profile.
-In the Current Loans section, it displays loans that the user is currently borrowing.
-In the Current Investments section, it displays loans that the user is currently investing in.

 ## Features
 **Landing Page:** Allows users to learn about VentureLend, how to borrow a loan, how to invest in a loan, as well as sign up/log in for the service.